AlbertoSanBon/corticalMeasurement/README.md

 #### all dicom

 - **reference_bone**.
-It the CT bones are desired to be aligned and oriented against a reference bone, this variable sets the PATH to its DICOM files
+It the CT bones are desired to be aligned and oriented against a reference bone, this variable sets the PATH to its STL file

 #### reference vectors